macroing/OpenRC/README.md

 * Occluding shapes create shadows.
 * Simple collision detection.

 **Note** More supported shapes, lights, materials, textures and texture mapping algorithms may very well be added in the future.
-The simple camera may be updated to support walking- and looking around like in an FPS-game.

 Supported Controls
 ------------------